rsn-lab/rsn-lab.github.io/index.md

 ### Historical Notes

-Our logo was designed by Nikhil Karnad
+Our logo was designed by Nikhil Karnad.

-On our 20th anniversary, we modified our name from _Robotic Sensor Networks_ Lab to _Robotics, Sensing and Networks_ Lab to reflect the broadening scope of our research.
+On our 20th anniversary, we are changing our name from _Robotic Sensor Networks_ Lab to _Robotics, Sensing and Networks_ Lab to reflect the broadening scope of our research.